glab-hiv/immune-recovery/README.md

 Ann Marie Weideman, <anndo1@umbc.edu> (preferred) or <anndo1@live.unc.edu>

 ### Description
-To examine whether there was a change in leukocyte populations and subpopulations over time, a [quasi-binomial fixed-effects regression](https://books.google.com/books/about/Generalized_Linear_Models_Second_Edition.html?id=h9kFH2_FfBkC) with indicators for participant ID (PID) was fit separately to the data from each cohort (PWH-ART and ACTG5248) using the data in the Zenodo Data folder.
-Each R script described below plots the data to check model assumptions (e.g., linearity to the logit), fits a separate model for each population, and outputs the slope estimates and corresponding confidence assessments with accompanying interpretation.
+To examine longitudinal changes in the proportion of different cell populations (e.g., CD4 cells) expressing certain biomarkers (e.g., CCR5+ or a combination of biomarkers CCR7+CD45RA+), [quasi-binomial fixed-effects regression models](https://books.google.com/books/about/Generalized_Linear_Models_Second_Edition.html?id=h9kFH2_FfBkC) were fit separately for data from each cell population and each cohort (LT-ART and A5248) using the data in the Zenodo data folder.

+Each R script described below plots the data to check model assumptions (e.g., linearity to the logit), fits a separate model for each cell population and each cohort (LT-ART and A5248), and outputs the slope estimates and corresponding confidence assessments with accompanying interpretation.

-* `FEreg_CD4.r` quasi-binomial fixed-effects regression for CD4 T cell memory dynamics.
+* `QuasiBinom_FEM_CD4.r` quasi-binomial fixed-effects regression model for CD4 T cell memory dynamics.
-* `FEreg_CD8.r` quasi-binomial fixed-effects regression for CD8 T cell memory dynamics.
+* `QuasiBinom_FEM_CD8.r` quasi-binomial fixed-effects regression model for CD8 T cell memory dynamics.

+Longitudinal changes in proteins expressed on the cell surface and intracellularly as measured by mean signal intensity (MSI) were also examined.
+Since values of MSI are positive and continuous, a gamma fixed-effects regression with log link was fit separately to the data from each expressed protein and each cohort (LT-ART and A5248) using the data in the Zenodo data folder, and deviance residuals were inspected for normality.

+Each R script described below fits a separate model for each cell population and each cohort (LT-ART and A5248), checks the deviance residuals for normality, and outputs the slope estimates and corresponding confidence assessments with accompanying interpretation.

+* `Gamma_FEM_CD4.r` gamma fixed-effects regression model for CD4 T cell memory dynamics.
+* `Gamma_FEM_CD8.r` gamma fixed-effects regression model for CD8 T cell memory dynamics.